sigasi/sigasi_insights/faq.md

 ## How can I update Sigasi? {#update}

-If you run Sigasi as a **standalone application**, the automated update system will periodically check for [/manual/setup#Software updates].
+If you run Sigasi as a **standalone application**, the automated update system will periodically check for [/manual/setup#software-updates].

 If the updates are not automatically fetched from our update server you are probably behind a **firewall** or **proxy server**.
 You can configure Sigasi's proxy settings in **Window > Preferences > General > Network connections**.
 If you can not add a firewall exception for our update site, the fallback solution is to [download](http://www.sigasi.com/download) the complete application from our website.
 You can completely replace your old installation; all settings are stored in your workspace (the default is `workspaceSigasi` in your home directory).